 - RFD will also determine areas within the city where AEDs are too scarce for the population density and help to provide AED’s to these vulnerable areas.

 - Riverside Project Heart is partnering with local businesses to provide CPR and AED education within the workplace and to assist in AED placement, signage, and employee training.

-- Must be willing to host an installation ceremony with AED donor*
+- Be willing and able to host an installation ceremony.**

-*installation ceremony can be a ribbon cutting, a staff meeting, or photo op
+**If applicable, the installation ceremony can be a ribbon cutting, a staff meeting, or a photo opportunity

 NOTICE OF EQUAL OPPORTUNITY